 Students investigate how Connecticut citizens participated in the American Revolution, looking at issues from both the Patriot and Loyalist perspectives.
 Through a variety of student activities, the dramatic sequence of events from 1763-1783 that led to American independence is brought to life.
 Students examine reproduction artifacts and analyze a primary document to explore life in Connecticut during this time.
 Using quill pens, they join the cause by signing an "oath of allegiance."
-Ask about our fee reductions for this program, which are made possible by the Society of the Cincinnati in the State of Connecticut.
+This program is available at a discounted rate thanks to the generosity of the Society of the Cincinnati in the State of Connecticut.